realm/SwiftLint/CONTRIBUTING.md

 See more info [in the README](https://github.com/realm/SwiftLint#installation).

+### Code Generation

+If XCTest cases or functions are added/removed/renamed, or if rules are added/removed/renamed, you'll need to run `make sourcery`, which requires that [Sourcery](https://github.com/krzysztofzablocki/Sourcery) be installed on your machine.
+This will update source files to reflect these changes.

 ### Tests

 SwiftLint supports building via Xcode and Swift Package Manager on macOS, and